kzssc/ac-cv/index.md

 __University of Warwick__

 - MA Political and Legal Theory
+- double degree with Universitat Pompeu Fabra

+`2013-2016`
+__University of Essex__

+- BA(Hons) Philosophy, Politics and Economics

 ## Awards

 `2020-2024`
-FPI funding from Spanish Ministry of Science and Innovation, PGC2018-095917-A-I00
+Full funding for PhD / FPI funding from Spanish Ministry of Science and Innovation, PGC2018-095917-A-I00

+`2017`
+Attendence funding for "Equality and Citizenship Summer School 2017", University of Rijeka

 <!--
 ## Publications